alien-27/csConsoleClock/README.md

 # consoleClock
-An analogue clock made in C#
+An analogue clock made in th command line in C#.